Aunt Minnie & Arthur

 Truly a noble self-denying woman, though hard in some ways, and who could wonder at it?
 It was good to think that with us she had no need to pinch and save; but could live in comfort and plenty.
 In the spring of 1904 Arthur fell very ill indeed with typhoid fever; and for many weeks he lay in a very critical condition.
 The Nurse we got for him had just come from a fatal case of the same nature: and she and Aunt Minnie gave up hope.
 Aunt Minnie wanted to pray in his room; but I was hard hearted and forbade it, instinctively knowing that it was cheering up he needed, and confidence rather than a solemn business of preparing to die.
 Doctor (afterwards, Sir James) Barr was called in from Liverpool by our good faithful old friend and Doctor, Dr Thomas Floyd.
 He came to see Arthur, and in a cheery voice he asked him what was troubling him.
 I was in the room at the time, and a thin feeble little voice replied from the bed:-

-"I can't eat, Doctor, I've had nothing for days!"
+"I can't eat, Doctor, I've had nothing for days!"and from that moment he began to get better and was soon convalescent.

 "Nonsense man," cried Dr Barr with a cheery laugh, "Why, you could live for three weeks on your own fat"